 Naturally, the manufacturers would prefer your original was a Spypoint too, but they’re not picky.
 In theory, at least any camera which uses an SD card – and that seems to be most – should do the trick.
 An SD-like adapter at the end of a flat cable must be negotiated through the weatherproofing of your original device and inserted into the SD slot

 The DS4K isn’t the cheapest trail camera, but it doesn’t disappoint on features either.
 Many cellular cameras take the view that 4K video is difficult to transmit by 4G/LTE connections, so the feature is left out entirely.
 Here the camera can still record them locally even if it only sends 1080P or a sample GIF via its cellular connection.
 Previews can be seen in the Command Pro app, and images are stamped with time, date and moon data.

 Setup isn’t a painful process either; all that is required is a QR code scan and following steps.
 The camera’s stills (there are two 16 megapixel sensors for different light conditions) can be caught in a burst of 9 images per triggering, and the device houses 6 850nm LEDs.
 Placing in a location for any length of time will need lithium batteries, and it’s worth remembering that the reliable sensing zone is closer to 60ft /20m).

-While it might not be designed for specifically for wildlife watching, the Arlo Go 2 is a cellular security camera which will certainly spot animals wandering near it.
-Since it can connect to Arlo’s remote monitoring software (app or web tool) it is easy to view events, and to initiate two-way-talk.
+It's not specifically designed for wildlife watching, but the Arlo Go 2 is a cellular security camera that will certainly spot animals wandering near it.
+It can connect to Arlo’s remote monitoring software (app or web tool) and is easy to view events and initiate two-way talk.
 Settings can also be changed remotely, for example switching from black and white night vision to illuminating subjects with its floodlight.
 The battery life is lower than most of the dedicated cameras, though it can be charged via a magnetic connector from below and a solar adaptor is available.